Fundamental Cosmic Anisotropy and its Ramifications I: Killing vector fields and constructing their metric: Introduction

-Since a Bianchi model is defined by the structure of its metric's KLA, our approach shall be to build the models starting from this structure.
-That is to say, given a suitable ``candidate'' 3D Lie algebra of vector fields, we wish to find a (frame basis for a) metric on which those vector fields will be Killing.
-This stands in contrast with the usual approach, where \textit{a priori} a metric is chosen whose KLA is of a certain Bianchi type.
-Such metrics are tabulated, e.g.\ \cite[\S6.4]{ryan_homogeneous_1975} and \cite[\S8.2]{stephani_exact_2003}.
-In some sense, we aim to reverse the traditional treatment: instead of being given a metric and finding its KVFs through the Killing equation \eqref{eq:intro-killing}, we declare that we want a given Lie algebra to be Killing, and then find a metric on which it is so.
+A Bianchi model is defined by the KLA of its infinitesimal isometries, which can be computed when given a metric.
+In order to understand this relation even closer, we ask the reverse question: \emph{given a suitable 3D Lie algebra of vector fields, (how) can we construct an explicit description of a metric for which the given Lie algebra is the KLA, or a subalgebra thereof?} The premise of this question stands in contrast with the usual approach, where at the start a metric frame is chosen so that it is of a specific Bianchi type.
+Such frames are tabulated, for instance in \cite[\S6.4]{ryan_homogeneous_1975} and \cite[\S8.2]{stephani_exact_2003}.

-By linking the KLA structure with the metric in this manner, we establish a more robust methodology for studying Bianchi metrics.
-This approach ideally eliminates the need for any specific choice of KLA within a given Bianchi type, thereby elminating the frame dependence of the metric.

-The key observation is to consider vector fields that commute with each proposed KVF---these are known as \emph{invariant}.
-Namely, it can be shown that the Lie derivative w.r.t.\ a candidate KVF of the dual of an invariant vector field, vanishes.
-As such, if three invariant vector fields which form a frame are found (invariant frame; IF), then the dual to this IF can be used as a basis for constructing a metric; the candidate KLA will then be a bona fide KLA for that metric.

-Our approach in this article is as follows.
-We first recall mathematical details pertaining to homogeneity and isotropy.
-We then introduce the Bianchi classification of Lie algebras, and define what we mean by a Bianchi model.
-In the subsequent section we implement the approach as outlined above, by explicitly calculating the invariant vector fields belonging to a candidate KLA.
-The result is a tabulation of invariant frames in terms of the candidate KLAs, ordered by Bianchi type, and dependent only on the particular KLA chosen.
-We then conclude the article by exemplifying some of the constructions, and discussing further potential research questions.